DEFRA/find-data-deploy/README.md

 ### Deploying to Azure

-As the project is currently in alpha deployment is done ad-hoc by tunnelling to our Azure container service and pointing docker to it.
+As the project was in alpha, deployment was done ad-hoc by tunnelling to our Azure container service and pointing docker to it.
 We can then quickly push out updates from dev machines.

 **Azure Setup**
 Note: You will need to set up ssh keys and get them added to the container service on the Azure portal.